 1. La Cité du Vin

-It ends with a wine tasting treat at the top floor which alt offers stunning views over the city.
-The museum has displays and exhibits about the world’s best wine regions, the process of making wine, techniques used over the centuries and more.
+It ends with a wine tasting treat on the top floor which alt offers stunning views over the city.
+The museum has displays and exhibits about the world’s best wine regions, the process of making wine, techniques used over the centuries, and more.

 From April 4, 2020, to August 30, 2020